telephoneorg/docker-couchdb/examples/basic/README.md

 ## minimal example
 A minimal example of deploying CouchDB 2.x with the `couchdiscover` sidecar in Kubernetes.

-Keep in mind that this example doesn't use persistent volumes, dynamic volume provisioning, and doesn't create a load balanced service such as in the full example.
+**NOTE:** *Keep in mind that this example doesn't use persistent volumes, dynamic volume provisioning, and doesn't create a load balanced service such as in the full example.*

 ## Requirements